 Wireless doesn’t come without its issues though.
 Most wireless headsets operate on the overly crowded 2.4GHz band.
 Why would you care?
 A LOT of other devices also operate on that band.
 Residential cordless phones, microwaves, baby monitors, mobiles phones, laptops, LCD screens, and cameras.
 There will be times when this is just not an option, and having a second mode of communication is required.

 There are plenty of reasons to move your wired connection to wireless (we outline just a few benefits of Bluetooth in this article).
-There is a range of options available such as Bluetooth, DECT, ZigBee and more.
+There is a range of options available such as Bluetooth®, DECT, ZigBee, and more.
 Each has its own advantages and disadvantages for different applications.
 Over time Bluetooth has proven itself as a standout in wireless communication solutions.
-There has been massive growth in adoption by commercial and industrial devices, meaning a large amount of compatible devices (phones, radios and tablets).
-Bluetooth communications and connections are strong and reliability with tailored performance for audio communication applications.
+There has been massive growth in adoption by commercial and industrial devices, meaning a large number of compatible devices (phones, radios, and tablets).
+Bluetooth® communications and connections are strong and reliable with tailored performance for audio communication applications.
 Unlicensed frequency bands can often be cluttered with interference and noise from other devices such as Wi-Fi or even microwave ovens.
-Bluetooth is designed to overcome such interference and maintain a clear connection.
+Bluetooth® is designed to overcome such interference and maintain a clear connection.
 Some wireless solutions also offer little in the way of connection feedback.
-The last thing a firefighter wants is be unaware that their communications has been lost.
-Bluetooth is self-aware of its connection stability, if it should lose connectivity it can inform the user.
+The last thing a firefighter wants is to be unaware that their communication has been lost.
+Bluetooth® is self-aware of its connection stability, if it should lose connectivity it can inform the user.